 To use the pmem-resident transactional object store provided by libpmemobj(7), a memory pool must first be created with the pmemobj_create() function described below.
 Existing pools may be opened with the pmemobj_open() function.

-None of the three functions described below is thread-safe with respect to any other libpmemobj(7) functions.
+None of the three functions described below are thread-safe with respect to any other libpmemobj(7) function.
 In other words, when creating, opening or deleting a pool, nothing else in the library can happen in parallel, and therefore these functions should be called from the main thread.

 Once created, the memory pool is represented by an opaque handle, of type PMEMobjpool*, which is passed to most of the other libpmemobj(7) functions.
 Internally, libpmemobj(7) will use either pmem_persist(3) or msync(2) when it needs to flush changes, depending on whether the memory pool appears to be persistent memory or a regular file (see the pmem_is_pmem(3) function in libpmem(7) for more information).
 There is no need for applications to flush changes directly when using the object memory API provided by libpmemobj(7).